z/OS Installation Roadmap

 A keystore directory needs to be created for a Zowe instance to be launched successfully, and a keystore directory can be shared between Zowe instances and between Zowe runtimes, including between different Zowe releases, unless specified otherwise in the release documentation.

 ZWESISTCcross memory server and install the load libraries.
-For instructions, see Installing and configuring the Zowe cross memory server (ZWESISTC).
+For instructions, see Installing and configuring the Zowe cross memory server (ZWESISTC) and Configuring the Zowe cross memory server with z/OSMF workflow.

 Create and customize an instance directory that contains configuration data required to launch a Zowe runtime and is where log files are stored.
 For instructions, see Creating and configuring the Zowe instance directory and Configuring Zowe with z/OSMF workflows.